zulvkr/zulvkr.github.io/src/posts/conditional-render-by-tags-eleventy.md

 {%- endraw -%}
 ```

+Does all array methods work in Nunjucks?
+I don't even find this notion in the documentation, or is it obscured somewhere?
+I hope the ability to use built-in JavaScript object methods written in prominent way in Nunjucks documentations.
+It's a game changer.

-Anyway, both are amazing for my use case!
-I can ditch my custom filter and use this semantic syntax.
+Anyway, both solutions are amazing for my use case!
+I can ditch my custom filter and use these semantic syntax.
 Lots of thanks to Ryuno-ki who pointed [this out in this thread][1] and all folks who contributed to that thread.

 [1]: https://github.com/11ty/eleventy/issues/524